Ridge Pike: Berks and Montgomery counties

 At an intersection with Evergreen Road/Rupert Road on the border of Lower Pottsgrove Township and Limerick Township, the road changes names from East High Street to Ridge Pike.
 From this intersection, Ridge Pike heads east into Limerick Township as a four-lane undivided road.
 The road comes to a westbound exit and eastbound entrance that connects to Evergreen Road and an interchange with the US 422 freeway.
 From here, Ridge Pike continues east as a four-lane undivided road through commercial areas, narrowing to two lanes as it passes to the north of Heritage Field Airport.
 The road gains a center left-turn lane as it heads through a mix of homes and businesses with some fields, curving to the southeast.
 Ridge Pike becomes a four-lane undivided road as it continues southeast, turning back into a three-lane road with a center left-turn lane.
-The road heads past businesses as it runs through the community of Limerick and intersects Swamp Pike, where it narrows to two lanes and runs past homes.
+The road heads past businesses as it runs through the community of Limerick and intersects Swamp Pike/Lewis Road.
+A short distance later, the roadway narrows to two lanes and runs past homes.
 Ridge Pike gains a center left-turn lane as it continues southeast through residential and commercial development and some farmland and woodland.
 The roadway loses the center turn lane and becomes four lanes as it passes businesses and comes to an intersection with Township Line Road, at which point it heads into Upper Providence Township.
 Here, the name of the road becomes West Main Street as it turns into a three-lane road with a center left-turn lane and runs through residential areas.